 You will need to travel to the country overseas on at least one occasion.
 For some countries you would need to travel there on more than one occasion or be prepared to remain in the country for a period of time.
 You must also accompany the child into the UK on your return and if you are adopting as a couple both of you must accompany the child into the UK.
 It is not possible for the child to be brought to the UK by a carer or other party.
 Under UK regulations there are clear rules relating to the process from the point of being assessed through to being matched, meeting a child and returning to the UK.

 Most Local Authorities and Voluntary Adoption Agencies will charge prospective adopters for an assessment of their suitability to adopt from overseas.
-Charges vary but are generally between £6000 and £8000.
+Charges vary and you should contact your local authority for more information.
 There are many other fees you will also have to meet and these need to be properly researched from the outset.
 IAC’s fees are outlined in the Information Pack for Intercountry Adoption.

 IAC’s Advice Line is open to all callers, whether you live in the UK or outside of the UK.
 In addition if you are wishing to adopt a child from overseas, are yourself living overseas but are British Nationals and are still habitually resident in the UK IAC may also be able to assist with the Approval Process.
 These situations need to be considered on a case by case basis so please contact the Advice Line.